Understanding the Unity Publisher and Subscriber

 If you'd like to learn more about changing the video configuration from within the scripting API, refer to the API documentation.
 You can also refer to the Reference Sample Scenes > Scenes > VideoConfigExample when you import the Samples.

-The 3D karting game tutorial demonstrates how to add the McSubscriber to render a first person view of the game character onto a UI RawImage.
+The 3D karting game tutorial demonstrated how to add the McSubscriber to render a first person view of the game character onto a UI RawImage.

 the McSubscriber component